A man confined to a wheelchair five years ago is able to walk again after scientists reconnected his brain and legs.

 The “neural bypass” procedure generated impulses triggering movement that avoided the torn spinal cord.

-After extensive training, the man managed to step falteringly along a 3.66 metre (12ft) course while a harness and walking frame prevented him from falling.
+After extensive training, the man managed to step falteringly along a 3.66m (12ft) course while a harness and walking frame prevented him from falling.

 US researcher Dr An Do, from the University of California at Irvine, who co-led the proof-of-concept study, said: “Even after years of paralysis the brain can still generate robust brain waves that can be harnessed to enable basic walking.